kcaisley/frida/docs/detectors.md

 which takes 100ns to sample at 8-bit resolution, and that the full 64 x 512 region needs to be readout in 12.8 us frametime (78.125 kHz frame rate).

+ENOB * 6.02 + 1.76 -> SNR

+8 * 6.02 + 1.76 -> 50 dB
+10 * 6.02 + 1.76 -> 62 dB

+Previously, in TSMC 65: 12.5 Ms/s, 8-bit, 40x70um size, 40 uW at 1.2V.

+100ns is 100 Ms/S.

+Energy per conversion is 40e-6/12.5e6 = 3.2e-12 J.

+at a ~80kHz full frame rate (12.8 us).
+The end application is for a high-performance transmission electron microscopy camera.

+The ROICs will be bonded around the periphery of the sensor arrays substrate.
+Each is only responsible for reading a subsection of the array measuring 256 column x 128 rows, with one ADC per column.
+Based on the frame time ADC must capture the drain current in less than 100ns, at 10 bit resolution.
+The area per ADC should be around 0.0576 mm² area (240µm * 240µm, assuming it's square).